rabinthapa18/GO_PDF_generator_Template_1/Readme.md

 > **Template name should be same as name used during upload PDF api**

 > AFTER STARTING THE APP, YOU CAN VISIT "/" IN YOU BROWSER ACCORDING TO YOU SERVER AND USE IT (FOR EXAMPLE : "localhost:3000/").
 THIS WILL REDIRECT YOU TO A PAGE WHERE YOU CAN UPLOAD AND WRITE DATA AND PDF WILL OPEN IN NEW PAGE.
+YOU WILL HAVE TO ADD ENV VARIABLES IN DOCKERFILE

 ### <span style="color:red">Do not forget to change template name in request textbox.
 Please input it same as the pdf name that you are uploading.</span>